Struggle to exercise regularly even though you love the benefits?

-Have you been instructed by your Doctor to begin an exercise program and don’t know how to start?
+Have you been instructed by your physician to begin an exercise program and don’t know how to begin?

 With my coaching, guidance, instruction, and motivation you can be empowered to create the change you desire.
 Training sessions are offered in-home, mine or yours.

 Read more about exercise induced inflammation and how to reduce it from the Collegiate & Professional Sports Dietitians Association.

 I’ve been wanting a wearable for some time, but it wasn’t until I attended a lecture by Jay Blahnik, Director of Fitness and Health technologies for Apple Inc., while attending the IDEA World Fitness Convention that I decided to get an Apple Watch Series 3.
 As a personal trainer, I wanted an accurate device that counted steps, measured my heart rate, tracked my sleep, activity, and calorie burn.
 This device does it all, and more!

 If you are considering a wearable, here are three articles that can provide you with details on the health and activity components of the Apple Watch:

 Your workout is complete and now the real race begins.
 As you wipe off the last bead of sweat from your forehead, you rush to the locker room to grab your shaker bottle.
 Your “anabolic window” is closing so you chug your protein mix before you even sit down to catch your breath.

 Does this sound familiar?
 As trainers and athletes, we have been told for years that nutrient timing is crucial and that we are “wasting our workout” unless we ingest a post-workout shake immediately.
 The classic nutrient timing train of thought has been to consume carbohydrate before a workout and protein afterward.
 While this approach is logical, is it supported by current research?